Easy Ways to Find and Work With For Sale By Owner (FSBO) Real Estate

 They aren't always wrong.
 However, there is no way to know, as it's one way or the other.
 There are studies showing the average FSBO sale nets less than comparable homes with real estate agent representation, but they're not the same homes.

-By watching their properties, waiting until they've been on the market a while, and then bringing them solutions for their non-selling property, you can actually turn a significant percentage of FSBOs into listings.
+By watching properties, waiting until they've been on the market a while, and then bringing them solutions for their non-selling property, you can actually turn a significant percentage of FSBOs into listings.
 Once their property has been on the market without meaningful activity, they are usually amenable to an approach that offers to help.

-First, beware violating Do Not Call regulations.
+First, beware of violating Do Not Call regulations.
 It can get you large fines.
-If you decide to call an FSBO, either be sure that they are not on a Do Not Call list, or have an ad in your hand that says something about "agents welcome."
+If you decide to call an FSBO, be sure they are not on a Do Not Call list, or have an ad in your hand that says something about "agents welcome."
 If they're offering buyer agent commissions, they will expect calls for more information or to show the property.

-Know Your Value Proposition
+Know Your Real Estate Value Proposition

-Watch and Wait
+Watch and Wait to Target FSBO Sellers

 By watching and waiting, you can target FSBO sellers with properties that have been on the market longer than the average for listings.
 You can study their property before initial contact, do a CMA, and determine if a price adjustment must be made.
 Once you're ready to contact them, you come armed with solutions to their marketing dilemma.

 You will not be competing with nearly as many agents, and it is important to find your real estate niche market.
 Your conversion percentage from FSBO to listing will become quite high as you gain experience.
 You will be able to give examples and references of previous FSBO properties you've taken to closing, and it can be a great real estate marketing niche for those who take the time and effort to perfect their approach.